 Aquaplaning is when the tread in your car tyres can’t clear the water, snow or slush that’s beneath them fast enough.
 The water builds up in a little wave ahead of the tyre, until there’s too much for the tread to clear and the tyre “planes” across it.
 Your tyres are no longer in contact with the road and you can’t brake or steer.
-It feels like sliding on ice.
-Scary.
+It feels like sliding on ice - scary.

 What causes aquaplaning?

 If the road ahead isn’t draining and there are puddles, the likelihood of aquaplaning increases.
 The more water on the surface, the less chance your tyres have of clearing it and staying in touch with the tarmac.

 Tyres have horizontal wear indicators in the tread so make sure you check these.
 Or you can use a 20p coin instead.
 The tread on your tyres should be deeper than the outer band of the coin.
 If it isn’t then it’s time to buy some new rubber.

-Incorrectly inflated tyres
+3) Incorrectly inflated tyres

 Tyres are designed to operate effectively at specific pressures.
 These do vary from car model to car model, and tyre brand to tyre brand, so check your handbook for the correct pressure.

 However, some high-performance tyres, while still road legal, do not do so well in the wet.
 Some road-legal tyres are even specifically designed to perform on dry racing circuits (they're popular with supercars) and simply don’t have the ability to clear water like regular road tyres.

 Your poor tyres have a lot of work to do in the rain and the faster you go the harder you make it for them.

 How to avoid aquaplaning

 You’ve fitted the right tyres, checked the tread depth and pressures, and reduced your speed while driving in the rain, what else can you do to avoid aquaplaning?
-The answer is observation.

 Keep your distance from the car ahead to stay out of the spray and get a clearer view of the road.
 Hanging back gives you more time spot puddles of standing water, which usually form in dips in the road or at the bottom of hills, and reduce your speed further for the best chance of getting through without flying.

 To gauge a safe following distance, use the “4 second rule”.
 Observe the car in front passing a fixed point and count four seconds.
 If you’ve passed the same marker before you get to four then you’re too close.

 Do all-wheel drive cars and 4x4s aquaplane?

 Aquaplaning is purely down to the tyres, and the amount of water on the road.
 The traction advantage of an all-wheel drive car is only there when the tyres actually connect with the road.

 What does it feel like when you aquaplane?

 You’ll get the feeling that the steering is extra light.
 Don’t be tempted to over steer or make sharp movements.
 You may also hear the engine revs rise as the tyres spin on the water’s surface.

 What to do if you aquaplane?

 If you do turn the steering wheel while skimming the water’s surface you could suddenly swerve or spin when the tyres bite again.
 It'd be like sliding off the ski slope and hitting tarmac - the grip change will be sudden.
 As a result. braking can also cause a more sudden deceleration than you intended when tyre and tarmac meet again, which could lead to a loss of control.